Follow TV Tropes

 • El Goonish Shive: Ellen tackle hugs Grace while she's looking the other way and not paying attention to her surroundings.

-• Girl Genius: Higgs makes one of these with a stomp to Big Bad Zola's kneecap, made more impressive by his doing this after following up through the Castle after having been stabbed in the chest.
+• Girl Genius: Higgs makes one of these with a stomp to Big Bad Zola's kneecap, made more impressive by his doing this after following them through the Castle after having been stabbed in the chest.

 • Homestuck: